conradMaz/eventViewer/event-collector/README.md

 ## Configuration

 To configure the event-collector.
-Create a event-collector.yml file and add it to the conf directory.
+Create a event-collector.yml file and add it to the conf/local directory.
 In Kubernetes run the command below to create a configmap:

 ```